 - Business rules for partial shipment of backorders by the facility, back-order costs, and loss of shipping revenue.

 Don’t overlook these analyses as they are important to your decision.
 This is one area where many small businesses can benefit from working with warehouse logistics consultants.

 Define Your 3PL Decision Matrix

 No matter what instructions you give the 3PL companies, you are going to end up with hundreds of pages of information in completely different formats.
-Decide early on what key decision data management will consider when selecting a 3PL.
+Decide early on what key decision data points management will consider when selecting a 3PL.

 In addition to warehouse management system requirements, key criteria to consider include the number and location of facilities; the warehouse space available; and product knowledge.
 Knowing what information is necessary for making a decision will help summarize proposals into an efficient decision document.